 The reaper uses its cache to ensure that expired tokens are removed from the CTS token store, but it also has a built-in mechanism to search for expired tokens that may have not been purged.
 This could happen, for example, due to an AM instance crash.

-When the reaper searches for expired tokens, DS returns a page of records that then the reaper will delete.
+When the reaper searches for expired tokens, DS returns a page of records; the reaper deletes these tokens.

-To configure the maximum amount of records that DS will return,
+To configure the maximum number of records that DS returns,

 org.forgerock.services.cts.reaper.search.tokenLimit advanced server property.